byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 git checkout beam-test-changed-bist
 ```

-Then I navigated into the directories beam_test/soc/, and ran `make deps`.
+Then navigate into the directories beam_test/soc/, and run `make deps`.
 [This is a link to documentation on our makefile.](https://github.com/byuccl/ddr_rowhammer/wiki/Instructions-to-setup-our-BIST-designs)

 ```
 cd beam-test/soc
 make deps
 ```

-Finally, I sourced the file 'env.sh', installed dependencies for the pexpect scripts, set the repository 'yinstruments' to the path, and navigated into the test_scripts directory where I can now run the scripts.
+Finally, sourced the file 'env.sh', install dependencies for the pexpect scripts, set the repository 'yinstruments' to the path, and navigated into the test_scripts directory where the scripts can now be run.

 ```
 source env.sh